 All have a great and unique mission on earth, which they will realise in this life or the next.
 Out of God's unconditional love for the human race, God gives us a choice to say 'yes' or 'no' to this call.
-The call to a way of life is also referred to as permanent state in life.
+The call to a way of life is also known as a permanent state in life.

-In the diagram, Permanent diaconate and marriage overlap as most deacons are married.

-Marriage and priesthood also overlap because there are some Eastern and former Anglican priests who are married and later ordained as Catholic priests.
+In the diagram, permanent diaconate and marriage overlap as most deacons are married.
+Marriage and priesthood also overlap because there are some Eastern and former-Anglican priests who are married and later ordained as Catholic priests.
+Priesthood and religious life overlap because there are men in religious life who receive the sacrament of Holy Orders.